-On June 4, 2018, the Company entered in an Agreement of Lease for 3,893 square feet for its corporate headquarters in Florham Park, New Jersey.
-The lease commencement date was October 2018 and terminates in February 2024.
-The Company has an option to extend the term of the lease for one additional 60-month period.
+On June 4, 2018, the Company entered in an Agreement of Lease for 3,893 square feet for its corporate headquarters in Borough of Florham Park, New Jersey (the "HQ Lease").
+The HQ Lease commencement date was October 2018 and terminates in February 2024.
+The Company has an option to extend the term of the HQ Lease for one additional 60-month period.

-Under the terms of the lease, the Company paid a security deposit of \$75,000 and the aggregate rent due over the term of the lease is approximately \$828,000, which will be reduced to approximately \$783,000 after certain rent abatements.
+Under the terms of the HQ Lease, the Company paid a security deposit of \$75,000 and the aggregate rent due over the term of the HQ Lease is approximately \$828,000, which will be reduced to approximately \$783,000 after certain rent abatements.
 The Company is required to pay its proportionate share of certain operating expenses and real estate taxes applicable to the leased premises.
 After certain rent abatements the rent is approximately \$12,500 per month for the first year and then escalates thereafter by 2% per year for the duration of the term.